gov4git/sample-project/README.md

-# sample-project
+# A sample open-source project

-This is a sample project governed by Gov4Git
+This is a sample open-source project, enjoying a community of many developers.